Mexico–Poland relations: Trade and Economic Relations

 In 1997, Mexico signed a Free Trade Agreement with the European Union, of which Poland is a member of since joining in 2004.
 Since then, trade between the two nations has increased dramatically.
-In 2018, two-way trade between the two nations amounted to US$1.2 billion.
-Poland is Mexico's 47th most important trading partner globally.
+In 2023, two-way trade between the two nations amounted to US$3 billion.
 Mexico's main exports to Poland include: motor vehicles, tractors, cycles and other vehicles; memory units; razors; and turbojet, turboprop and gas turbines.
 Poland's main exports to Mexico include: motor vehicles and seats; goods for the Promotion Program of the Automotive and Auto Parts Industry Sector; and fuel pumps for diesel injection.

-Between 1999 and 2012, Polish direct investment to Mexico amounted to US$17 million.
-During that same period, Mexican direct investment to Poland amounted to approximately US$4 million.
-Mexican multinational companies such as Cemex, Grupo Industrial Saltillo, Katcon, Mexichem and Nemak operate in Poland and Mexican beer and Tequila are readily found in the country.
+Mexican multinational companies such as Cemex, Grupo Industrial Saltillo, Katcon, Orbia and Nemak operate in Poland and Mexican beer and Tequila are readily found in the country.
 Polish Vodka and other liquors are available in Mexican all-inclusive resorts and are also sold in stores throughout the country.
-Polish multinational companies Boryszew and Bury Technologies operate in Mexico.
-Mexican cinema and Telenovelas are widely watched in Poland.
+Polish multinational companies Boryszew, Bury Technologies, Sanok Rubber and Tip-Topol operate in Mexico.
+There are approximately 21 Polish companies operating in Mexico, most in the automotive industry.
+Mexican cinema and Telenovelas are also widely watched in Poland.